Wells Fargo Plaza (Houston): Tenants

 The Houston office of PwC is primarily located in Suite 5800.

 The Houstonian Lite club is located in a 12000 sqft area on the 14th floor.
 It includes group exercise studio space, locker rooms, a private Pilates studio, and exercise equipment.
 The club, operated by The Redstone Cos., operators of The Houstonian Hotel, was the third "Houstonian Lite" club in Greater Houston, and it was scheduled to open in mid-to-late March 2006.
 It had been under construction since December 2005.
 The owner of the Wells Fargo building, Metropolitan Life Insurance Co. and Metropolitan Tower Realty Company Inc., and the building manager and lessor, Lincoln Property Co., developed the health club.

-The Consulate-General of the United Kingdom in Houston is located in Suite 1900.
+The Consulate-General of the United Kingdom in Houston was formerly located in Suite 1900.
 At one point the Consulate-General of Japan in Houston was located in Suite 5300 and later Suite 2300; as of 2008 the consulate now resides in 2 Houston Center.
 At one point the Consulate-General of Switzerland in Houston resided in Suite 5670; the mission, which at a later point moved to Two Allen Center, no longer exists.

 The office of the US Attorney for the Southern District of Texas is located in Suite 2300.

 When Hit Video USA existed, its studios were in the building.

 Greenberg Trauig (one of the top ten largest law firms in the USA) is also a tenant of Wells Fargo Plaza.

+The headquarters of Susman Godfrey is located in Wells Fargo Plaza.